gn00678465/shadcn-table-vue/memory-bank/activeContext.md

 # Active Context: shadcn-table-vue

 ## Current Development Focus
+We are currently working on two key improvements to the table component:

-We are currently enhancing the row selection functionality in the `useTableRowSelection` composable to provide better metadata about selection actions.
+1. Enhancing the row selection functionality in the `useTableRowSelection` composable to provide better metadata about selection actions.
 The primary goal is to correctly identify different selection actions (individual selection vs. bulk actions) even when paginating through the table.

+2. Fixing UI issues that affect the table experience:
+   - Resolving horizontal scroll jittering for pinned elements
+   - Ensuring proper centering of checkboxes in selection columns

 ## Recent Changes
 1. Enhanced the `useTableRowSelection` composable with a metadata system that tracks: